How to Confidently Read and Understand Animal Names

 13. Frog

-• Description: Frogs are amphibians known for their jumping abilities, smooth skin, and croaking sounds.
-They live in moist environments and are found all over the world.
+• Description: People recognize frogs as amphibians with strong jumping abilities, smooth skin, and distinctive croaking sounds.
+Frogs live in moist environments and occur all over the world.

 • Usage: “The frog leaped into the pond with a splash.”